+If you travel from Glasgow to Islay by Car it will take around three hours to get to Kennacraig.
 The journey time from Kennacraig to Port Askaig is around 2 hours and from Kennacraig to Port Ellen 2 hours and 20 minutes.
 Price for a return tickets are as follows: Passenger £14.20, Car £71.10.
 Food and drinks are served on board and pets are allowed as well, albeit not in all areas of the ship.

 Booking is easy and can be done either online (recommended) or over the phone.
 For details and online bookings check the Calmac website www.calmac.co.uk.
 Make sure to book as soon as possible!

-Ferry Timetables (summer and winter)
+Ferry Timetables (Summer and Winter)

 The Islay ferry sails on two fixed schedules, a summer schedule and a winter schedule.
 The summer schedule runs roughly from April to mid October, the winter schedule from mid October to the end of March.

 During the summer schedule period there are around five ferry sailings arriving and leaving Islay each day.
 In the winter schedule it’s sometimes down to three, or even fewer crossings.